-Fat transfer, also known as fat grafting, is a procedure in which a doctor removes fat from areas of excess, for example thighs, abdomen, etc. and injects the fat into areas that may lack volume, such as breasts or buttocks
+Fat transfer, also known as fat grafting, is a procedure in which a doctor removes fat from areas of excess, for example, thighs, abdomen, etc., and injects the fat into areas that may lack volumes, such as breasts or buttocks.

 Fat transfer can offer a long-term, natural-looking result to improve body contours.

 Fat transfer is ideal for candidates who are in good general health and have excess fat in some areas and who want to increase fat volume in others.
 Good candidates do not have circulation problems, either from a medical condition or from smoking.

 It is important for patients to have realistic expectations in order to achieve successful results from this procedure.

 Many patients improve the shape and contour of the buttocks through a procedure known as the “Brazilian” buttock lift.
 In this procedure, fat is removed from another area of the body by liposuction and then transferred to the buttocks.
 The “donor” area for the fat is typically the abdomen, back, or other areas where fat may be present in excess.
 The fat is then injected into the buttocks to create a fuller, more pleasing, and “lifted” appearance.
 This technique can be performed with only tiny incisions.

 “Dr. Restifo is an incredibly talented and skilled surgeon that delivers outstanding results.
 I would strongly recommend Dr. Restifo to anyone considering cosmetic surgery.
 You will not be disappointed.”